What is Burndown Chart?

 Iteration Burndown Chart

 This type of chart is used to manage projects which have various iterations in their lifecycle, and they are managed using an agile methodology.
-Like most burndown charts this one also represents the effort required in its Y axis and time available in its X axis.
+Like most burndown charts this one also represents the effort required in its Y axis and time available in

 Each one of the iterations is represented in a separate chart, and contains the effort in work hours required for each story / sprint in the columns.